 - A sensation similar to intestinal gas but felt within the pelvic region

 The feeling can vary significantly, from absolutely nothing to cramping with a bit of pain.
-Implantation cramping occurs very early in a pregnancy when the fertilised egg is super tiny – just the size of a pin head.
-A localised sensation around implantation is rarely a concern.
+Implantation cramping occurs very early, at a time when the egg that has been fertilized is super tiny – just the size of a pinhead.
+A localized sensation about the time of implantation is rarely a concern.

-However, if you continue to have very localised pain early in pregnancy, be sure to get in touch with your midwife or provider.
-Cramping is very typical, but severe localised cramping could be indicative of an early ectopic pregnancy.
+However, if you continue to have very localized pain early in pregnancy, be sure to get in touch with your midwife or provider.
+Cramping is very typical, but severe localized cramping could be indicative of an early ectopic pregnancy.

 If you’re in the ‘trying to conceive’ phase and joining forums and chat groups, you’re likely to be aware of implantation bleeding.
 As well as looking for implantation cramping, women trying to conceive often look for implantation bleeding.

 Like cramping, implantation bleeding isn’t something everyone experiences.
 Bleeding during the luteal phase can also occur for a variety of reasons.

 Bleeding at this time can’t be confirmed as implantation bleeding until after a positive pregnancy test.
 In fact, some research suggests the bleeding isn’t necessarily from implantation at all and could be coincidental.

 Whatever the reason, you can rest assured that light bleeding, or lack of bleeding, doesn’t rule pregnancy in or out.
 You needn’t worry; these are very early signs that only some women experience.

 As hard as it is, just wait until you can confirm pregnancy via a test; it’s the only way to know for sure if you’re actually experiencing pregnancy symptoms.

 That’s easier said than done.
 We all know it’s hard not to speculate.
 Still curious?